Bacchus Marsh: Recreation and open space

 One of Bacchus Marsh’s principal recreation areas is Maddingley Park, which is a favourite picnic destination for both locals and visitors.
 Near the south gates of the park, opposite the Bacchus Marsh railway station, is the Nieuwesteeg Heritage Rose Garden of mainly twentieth century hybrid teas.

 Walks along the Lerderderg River provide access to the steep, rugged and overgrown Lerderderg Gorge and the extensive Wombat State Park that surrounds it, criss-crossed by four-wheel drive tracks, extensive bushwalking amongst historic mining relics and natural bush.

+1000 Steps aren't really 1000 steps.
+There are 1014 steps from suburbia to the top of Bald Hill.
+They form part of the Lederderg Trail and link other recreational paths and trails in the town.

 Bacchus Marsh Airfield is home to the largest site in Australia for recreational gliding.

 Health services

 The township of Bacchus Marsh is serviced by Western Health (formerly under Djerriwarrh Health Services) at the Bacchus Marsh Hospital formerly, Bacchus Marsh War Memorial Hospital, and several general practice medical centres, including Bacchus Marsh Medical Centre located opposite the hospital in Turner Street and The Elms Family Medical Centre located at the Bacchus Marsh Village Shopping Centre on Main Street near the Avenue of Honour.

 The Elms Family Medical Centre was established in 1994 and is actively involved in the teaching and mentoring of future general practitioners.
 Doctors from both practices provide comprehensive medical care to patients at the Bacchus Marsh Hospital, as well as at the local Providence Aged Care Hostel and Grant Lodge Nursing Home.
 Both clinics have affiliations with the Deakin University School of Medicine through the hosting of third year medical students as part of the Integrated Model of Medical Education in Rural Settings (IMMERSE) program, with The Elms first having a medical student in 2011 and the Bacchus Marsh Medical Centre in 2014.